polux/parsers/doc/userguide.md

 What is the type of `p`?
 In this case it is `Parser<String>` because both `string('foo')` and `string('bar')` are parsers of type `Parser<String>`.
-But it they were computing values of different types that would be their closest common ancestor (usually `Parser<Object>`).
+But if they were computing values of different types that would be their closest common ancestor (usually `Parser<Object>`).
 So far however we have only encountered parsers that compute strings.
 Let us see how to create parsers computing something else.